Theo Allis (1925-2008):

 Theo took the train to escape back to Amsterdam.
 He was stopped and discovered twice, but was let off.
 The third time he was caught when his train arrived at a station, and this time they sent him to a prison camp.

-Theo spent the next 1 1/2 to 2 years in prison camps in Germany (until the end of the war).
+Theo spent the next 1 1/2 to 2 years in prisoner of war camps in Germany (until the end of the war).
 He knew that if he attempted to escape from any of them he would be shot, so he didn’t try.

 The prisoners ate mainly swede soup, which Theo hated (after the war he couldn’t stand swede soup!)
 The prisoners were very hungry most of the time.
 They took turns excusing themselves to the toilet so that they could scavenge for food in the rubbish bins.